| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 An S3 object of class |

-An S3 object of type FCVAR_grid
+An S3 object of type FCVAR_grid containing the optimization results,

 including the following parameters:

-if level parameter is selected)
+(and mu if level parameter is selected)

-corresponding to a maximum over the grid of c(d,b)
+corresponding to a maximum over the grid of c(d,b) or phi.

-A vector of d
+dbHatStarA vector of d and b

-corresponding to a maximum over the grid of c(d,b)
+corresponding to a maximum over the grid of c(d,b) or phi.

-if level parameter is selected.
+muHatStarA vector of the optimal mu if level parameter is selected.

-An indicator for whether or not the optimization
+Grid2dAn indicator for whether or not the optimization

 is conducted over a 2-dimensional parameter space,

-i.e. if there is no equality restriction on d
+i.e. if there is no equality restriction on d and b.

-A vector of the grid points in the parameter d
+dGridA vector of the grid points in the parameter d,

 after any transformations for restrictions, if any.

-A vector of the grid points in the parameter b
+bGridA vector of the grid points in the parameter b,

 after any transformations for restrictions, if any.

-A vector of the grid points in the parameter d
+dGrid_origA vector of the grid points in the parameter d,

 in units of the fractional integration parameter.

-A vector of the grid points in the parameter b
+bGrid_origA vector of the grid points in the parameter b,

 in units of the fractional integration parameter.

-The maximum value of the likelihood function over the chosen grid.
+likeThe maximum value of the likelihood function over the chosen grid.

-The number of lags in the system.
+kThe number of lags in the system.

-The cointegrating rank.
+rThe cointegrating rank.

-that stores the chosen estimation options,
+optAn S3 object of class FCVAR_opt that stores the chosen estimation options,

-generated from FCVARoptions()
+generated from FCVARoptions().

-returns the parameter values
+If opt$LocalMax == 0, FCVARlikeGrid returns the parameter values

 corresponding to the global maximum of the likelihood on the grid.

-returns the parameter values for the
+If opt$LocalMax == 1, FCVARlikeGrid returns the parameter values for the

 alleviates the identification problem mentioned in Johansen and